liam-murphy14/python_serverless_housefire/docs/zero_to_hundred.md

 nix profile install nixpkgs#gh
 ```

-Once this is installed, run `gh auth` and sign into your GitHub account.
+Once this is installed, run `gh auth login` and sign into your GitHub account.
 Then run `gh auth setup-git` to set up your git credentials.

 Next, find your repository on GitHub (you can go to your account, then your repositories, then the Housefire one).
 Click the green "Code" button, click the "GitHub CLI" option, and copy the command that appears.
 Paste this command in your terminal and press Enter to run it.